MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVirtualNetworkGatewayKey.md

 ```

 ### -GatewayId
-Specifies the ID of a gateway
+Specifies the ID of a gateway.

 ```yaml
 Type: String